Frameworkium/frameworkium.github.io/_pages/Custom-Browser-Implementations.md

 `mvn clean verify -DcustomBrowserImpl=ChromeIncognitoImpl`

+Since 3.0.0:

+`mvn clean verify -DcustomBrowserImpl=my.package.ChromeIncognitoImpl`

 ### Using Appium

-As of version 3.0 Appium is no longer part of core.
+As of version 3.0.0 Appium is no longer part of core.
 However you can easily use it by implementing a CustomBrowserImpl.

 ```java